stardustjs/stardustjs.github.io/documentation/index.md

 ====

 **Stardust** is a library for rendering information visualizations with GPU (WebGL).
 Stardust provides an easy-to-use and familiar API for defining marks and binding data to them.
-With Stardust, you can render tenth of thousands of markers and animate them in real time without the hassle of managing WebGL shaders and buffers.
+With Stardust, you can render tens of thousands of markers and animate them in real time without the hassle of managing WebGL shaders and buffers.

 Including Stardust in Your Project